ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

         cropSequenceEnforcer.AllowsSowing(cropName)

-However, since the simulation workflow may not necessarily function without errors, it is a good practice to also log core information within the ``Summary`` model.
+However, since the simulation workflow may not necessarily function without errors, it is a good practice to also log core information within ``Summary``, APSIM’s built-in logging interface.
-Here, the key information we need to keep track of is which crops were previously grown on the plot (*"PreviousCrop1"* and *"PreviousCrop2"*).
+Here, the key information we need to keep track of is which crops were previously harvested on the plot (*"PreviousCrop1"* and *"PreviousCrop2"*).
 We are adding a print statement that records the field history recognised by our active script:

-- Logging core information within the ``Summary`` file:
+- Logging core information within the ``Summary`` logging interface:
 .. code-block:: csharp

         Summary.WriteMessage(this,